NordeaOSS/nordea-analytics/docs/source/getting_started.rst

 Calculate Horizon Bond Key Figure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following example calculates the BPV, CVX and Spread for the future date 18th of February 2022, given information at 14th of February 2022 for the ISIN `DK0002000421`.
-Key figure "Price" shows the price at 14th of February 2022.
+The following example calculates the BPV, CVX, Spread and Clean Price for the future date 18th of February 2022, given information at 14th of February 2022 for the ISIN `DK0002000421`.
+Key figure "CleanPrice" shows the clean price at 14th of February 2022.

 .. code-block:: python